 Occupational Therapy Australia is the peak professional body representing the interests of occupational therapists across the country.
 Occupational Therapy Australia strives to ensure that members consistently receive quality, responsive services that add significant value to their careers.
 The Association also aims to support, promote and represent the profession of occupational therapy as a key component of the allied health sector in Australia.

-Occupational Therapy Australia is a nationwide organisation that comprises all states and territories (Divisions) and has a membership of over 9,000 individual occupational therapists and occupational therapy student.
+Occupational Therapy Australia is a nationwide organisation that comprises all states and territories (Divisions) and has a membership of over 10,000 individual occupational therapists and occupational therapy students.

 People and communities are engaged in occupations that bring meaning and purpose to their lives, fostering health, wellbeing, participation and inclusion.

 OTA represents, supports, strengthens and resources the continually evolving occupational therapy profession.

 Our Strategic Focus Areas